Tomin1/oggopus-embedded/oggopus-embedded/README.md

 Family 255 and Reserved Channel Mapping support
 -----------------------------------------------
 Family 255 and Reserved channel mapping table parsing support can be enabled with `family255` feature.
-It is usually not needeed for decoding mono or stereo audio and it makes OpusHeader struct to take more space so it's not enabled by default.
+It is usually not needed for decoding mono or stereo audio and it makes OpusHeader struct to take more space so it's not enabled by default.